 You must follow a few basic steps to have successful email list segmentation campaigns.

-- Get an email provider.
-Email list segmentation is only possible with the use of the services available through an email service provider.
+Email list segmentation is only possible using the services available through an email marketing service provider.

-- Utilize lead magnets.
-A lead magnet is a valuable offer you make to your customers to entice them to provide their email address for the subscription.
-Specific magnets will allow your customers to self-organize into each of the predetermined segments.
+A lead magnet is a valuable offer to your customers to entice them to provide their email addresses for the subscription.
+Specific attractions will allow your customers to self-organize into each of the predetermined segments.